 In addition, super-restrictive diets are associated with increased cravings and reduced willpower. both of which can make dieting that much harder (15).

 Because juice lacks fat and protein, any calories you are consuming are primarily coming from sugars or carbs.
 And the lack of macro balance in your diet may do a number on your blood sugar control, and may not be a safe diet for diabetics (16).

 This is especially true if a majority of the juice you are consuming is made from fruit.
 Ingredients are listed by weight.
 So whatever appears first on your juice label is likely going to be the bulk of what you are getting.
-If increased sugar intake is a concern for you, look for more juices made with primarily vegetable ingredinets - these tend to be lowest in calories and carbs.
+If increased sugar intake is a concern for you, look for juices made primarily with vegetable ingredients, which tend to be the lowest in calories and carbs.

 Here are some of the common health claims for juicing and why they aren’t backed by science.